jsmith0434/Multivariate-Statistics/cancer/README.md

 "statistical_analysis_cancer_data.pdf" is the R Studio output.

-"data.csv" is the cancer data.
+"data.csv" is the cancer data, but at >200MB it's too big to include here.

 "labels.csv" contains the data labels.